vuejs-translations/docs-fr/src/glossary/index.md

 Fragment nodes are currently rendered to the DOM as empty text nodes, though that is an implementation detail.
 You may encounter those text nodes if you use `$el` or attempt to walk the DOM with built-in browser APIs.

-## functional component {#functional-component}
+## composant fonctionnel {#functional-component}

-A component definition is usually an object containing options.
-It may not appear that way if you're using `<script setup>`, but the component exported from the `.vue` file will still be an object.
+Une définition de composant est généralement un objet contenant des options.
+Cela peut sembler différent si vous utilisez `<script setup>`, mais le composant exporté depuis le fichier `.vue` sera toujours un objet.

 A *functional component* is an alternative form of component that is declared using a function instead.
 That function acts as the [render function](#render-function) for the component.